When the word “Millennial” is spoken in organizations, frequently the word that follows is “retention.”

 Rightfully, leaders are concerned about Millennial churn as statistics indicate that Millennials change jobs, on average, four times in their first decade out of college—twice as often as the previous generation did.
 Overall, 60% of millennials leave their companies in less than 3 years, causing exorbitant replacement costs.

-Depending on level, these costs run between 200-400% of annual salary for replacing each lost Millennial employee.
+Depending on the level, these costs run between 200-400% of the annual salary for replacing each lost Millennial employee.

 And it doesn’t look as though this picture will change soon: